puppipay/blue011consume/README.md

 # blue011consume
-Example of consuming revertible DASH address.
-This withdraws funds from revertible address by using "Message and PIN".
+Example of receiving (consuming) funds from DASH revertible-address.
+It takes input of "Locking-Message and PIN".
+It also needs target address (optional) to direct funds to target address.

+If target address is not specified, the funds get deposited with account holder.
+(Not shown in example)

-The wallet address into which DASH coin is deposited is mentioned in below line of ./blue011consumemessage5.json file.
+In the example provided, the wallet address into which DASH coin is deposited is mentioned in below line of ./blue011consumemessage5.json file.

 ``` bash